jvorob/jvorob.github.io/main_pages/about.md

 I've also spent some time teaching computer science at Stuyvesant High School in NYC.

-My CS experience covers a lot of disparate areas: I've done work involving computer architecture, high-performance data structures, scripting and automation, web development, programming languages, and graphical/geometric computation.
+My CS interests covers a lot of disparate areas: I've done work involving computer architecture, high-performance data structures, scripting and automation, web development, programming languages, and graphical/geometric computation.
 A particular hobby of mine is tinkering with esolangs, embedded systems, and retrocomputing.

 <h3> Publications </h3>